Hapke parameters

 The Hapke parameters can be used to derive other albedo and scattering properties, such as the geometric albedo, the phase integral, and the Bond albedo.

 Limitations of the Hapke Model

 The Hapke model has been criticized for having a large number of empirical parameters that can make the method difficult to constrain.
-In particular, the model has been shown to often require unphysical parameters (e.g., the asymmetry factor) when modeling the albedo of ices.
+In particular, the model has been shown to often require unphysical parameters (e.g., the asymmetry factor) when modeling the albedo of ices, with the delta-Eddington model better at predicting spectral albedo.